Christmas Loans: What They Are and Should You Get One

 - Credit score issues: Failure to make repayments on time will also impact your credit score, making it harder to get loans at affordable interest rates in the future.

-- High fees: Some Christmas loan companies may charge you a prepayment penalty or origination fee.
+- High fees: Some lenders may charge you a prepayment penalty or origination fee.
 A prepayment penalty is an extra fee you pay if you repay the loan early.
 Origination fees cover the cost of customer service associated with administering the loan.

 Be aware, prices can vary substantially.
 Always compare factors such as the annual interest rate before making your choice.